-Hoping to down a few tinnies and quench his thirst at Jade Buddha bar in the city centre, Prince Frederik got a taste of Queensland’s strict liquor laws instead, which require anyone entering a venue that serves alcohol after 10pm to have their ID scanned, regardless of their age (or social status,obviously).
+Hoping to down a few tinnies and quench his thirst at Jade Buddha bar in the city center, Prince Frederik got a taste of Queensland’s strict liquor laws instead, which require anyone entering a venue that serves alcohol after 10 pm to have their ID scanned, regardless of their age (or social status, obviously).

 The 49-year-old prince, who is married to Australian-born Princess Mary, was in Australia for a yachting regatta.

 The Jade Buddha co-owner, Phil Hogan, said that the experience was extremely embarrassing for everyone involved and especially awkward for his security staff.

 He stated that Frederick arrived with plain-clothes police from the dignitary protection unit who asked the owner to let him in despite not having ID.

 Read more: Nordic Noir With An Irish Twist

 “They said they were police, and it all seemed very irregular given the law is we have to scan people.
 The security guys were doing all the talking, but to be fair to the Prince, he seemed very nice.
 He must have been keen to go there because he went away and came back 15 minutes later.”